Lacunae in PMB can impact India’s food security, farm productivity and farmers’ income

 Certain notable provisions in PMB would, if passed by the Rajya Sabha in its current form, exert a far-reaching impact not just on Indian agriculture but on farmers’ livelihoods.

 For instance, Section 23 provides for re-registration of pesticides already registered under the erstwhile 1968 Act.
-PMB mandates that such registrations will only be valid for two years after the Bill comes into force.
-During this timeframe, the manufacturer needs to apply and obtain fresh registration from the Registration Committee (RC), only then can they manufacture and sell the product beyond two years.
-This provision will introduce instability in the pesticides industry and also impact Indian agriculture badly as several products required by farmers may not be available because the RC may have failed in or denied the granting of registrations in time.
+But PMB mandates that such registrations will only be valid for two years after the Bill comes into force.
+During this timeframe, the manufacturer needs to apply and obtain registration from the Registration Committee (RC).
+Only then can they continue beyond two years manufacture and sell the product.
+This provision will introduce instability in the pesticides industry and also impact Indian agriculture badly as several products required by farmers may not be available because the RC may have either failed in granting or even refused the re-registrations.
 The Bill should provide that each registration granted under the 1968 Act will be deemed to be approved under PMB without the limited two-year timeframe.

 Other provisions of PMB 2020 that may have a direct bearing on farmers’ livelihood include:

 - Wide, unfettered powers proposed for government authorities that are likely to be misused, thereby hampering the regular availability of essential crop protection products for farmers.

 - Provisions of continuous review of registered pesticides with a threat to discontinue their production can seriously disrupt the supply chain of necessary crop protection products.

 - PMB lacks a provision for emergency usage approvals of pesticides during any pest-infestation emergency.
 This will leave crops vulnerable to locust attacks, which left a trail of destruction in some parts of India recently, besides other pests such as fall armyworm, bollworm, etc.